kristadeken/MyResume/README.md

-  I spent most of my childhood caring for my family.
-By the time I turned 20, I had dedicated those years to helping my mom take care of my autistic sister.
-While other kids were going through their rebellious teenage phase or dating, I was taking on the role of a caregiver.
-I went to school with my sister, sat in the same classrooms, and helped her with everything—bathing, homework, and navigating life.
-I was a parent at a young age, but I didn’t mind because I loved being there for my mom and sister.

-  When I was in my early 20s, my mom was starting to get Pick’s disease, it is a devastating and rare form of dementia.
-Unbeknownst to me for many years though, I stayed with her and became her caregiver, watching her slowly slip away.
-She passed away on February 16th, 2019.
-Losing her felt like losing my entire world—she was all I had left.
-I had no money, no car, no family, and was on the verge of being homeless.
-No one would hire me because my only recent work experience was 24/7 caregiving.

-  I walked for miles in the snow to interviews, only to be turned down time and time again.
-I didn’t have time to mourn my mom—I needed to find work.
-Catholic Charities stepped in and covered my rent for a month.
-The archdiocese even offered food, but I told them, “This is all I need to survive, I have a roof over my head for a month now.”
-I refused to give up.
-I told myself, “Not today, Satan!” and kept pushing forward.

-  Eventually, I found a job at a temp medical staffing agency.
-Every day, I biked, walked, and took the bus for three hours just to get there.
-Despite everything, I felt thankful just to be alive.
-I had come to terms with the fact that I’d likely spend the rest of my life alone, and I was okay with that because I had survived.
+I spent much of my early life caring for my family, particularly my autistic sister.
+While others my age were exploring typical teenage experiences, I took on the role of a caregiver—attending school alongside my sister, helping her navigate daily tasks, and providing emotional and physical support.
+This experience shaped my ability to adapt, manage responsibilities, and deeply understand the needs of others.

+At the age of 20, life took another turn when I became the primary caregiver for my mother, who was diagnosed with Pick’s disease, a rare form of dementia.
+For years, I watched her gradually decline, and after her passing in 2019, I found myself at rock bottom—without a job, money, or even a roof over my head.

-  Then I met my Rob at this job and we have been together ever since.
-He encouraged me to go back and finish my Computer Science Bachelor degree in 2021.
+But I refused to give up.
+With the help of Catholic Charities and sheer determination, I pulled myself up, eventually finding a job in a medical staffing agency.
+It was there that I met my husband, Rob, who encouraged me to return to school and complete my Computer Science degree in 2021.

-We were married June 30, 2024 this year.
+Professionally, I am now an experienced Programmer Analyst with a strong foundation in software development, full-stack development, and the Software Development Life Cycle (SDLC).
+I have a proven track record of leading complex projects, mastering new technologies, and delivering results within tight deadlines across global teams.
+From transitioning technologies to spearheading Agile methodologies, I excel at driving projects from concept to deployment while ensuring a user-focused approach.

+Through it all, my caregiving background has instilled in me a unique resilience, empathy, and the ability to handle challenges head-on.
+I approach life and work with gratitude for the journey, the lessons learned, and the opportunities that lie ahead.